tailwindlabs/tailwindcss/docs/source/docs/flexbox-flex-grow-shrink.blade.md

 ### Flex 1

-Use `.flex-1` to allow a flex item to grow and shrink as needed, ignoring it's initial size:
+Use `.flex-1` to allow a flex item to grow and shrink as needed, ignoring its initial size:

 @component('_partials.code-sample')
 <p class="text-sm text-slate-light mb-1">Default behavior</p>